-Tianjiao Qiu has expertise in international marketing strategy, new product development, and entrepreneurship.
-She teaches undergraduate courses in marketing management, business-to-business marketing and international business.
+Tianjiao Qiu has expertise in business-to-business marketing strategy, new product development, and entrepreneurship.
+She teaches courses in marketing management, business-to-business marketing and international business at CSULB.
 She has also taught at Zhejiang University, a leading comprehensive university in China.
-Professor Qiu’s research has been published in top-ranked journals in the field of marketing, such as Journal of International Marketing and Journal of Product Innovation Management.
+Professor Qiu’s research has been published in top-ranked journals in the field of marketing, such as the Journal of International Marketing, Industrial Marketing Management, European Journal of Marketing, and Journal of Product Innovation Management.
 She has won multiple best paper awards at the American Marketing Association Annual Conference, a leading academic conference for marketing scholars, faculty, and doctoral students.
-She has applied her expertise in product development and entrepreneurship in advising student teams as Innovation Challenge program mentor since 2010.
+She has applied her expertise in business-to-business marketing, product development and entrepreneurship in advising student teams as Innovation Challenge program mentor since 2010.

 President & CEO, South Coast Shingle Co./A-1 Building Material

 A 1972 CSULB graduate with a B.S. in Business Administration, Riddle is president/CEO of South Coast Shingle Co./A-1 Building Material, one of Southern California’s oldest distributors of roofing and masonry materials, where he’s worked for over 40 years.
 He’s a member of the Roofing Contractors Association of Southern California and Board Chairman of Nemeon, Community Hospital of Long Beach Foundation, and Pacific Battleship Center.

 Former Owner, Bill Ridgeway Design & Consulting